 There are exceptions to these categories including all council premises or where the main site activity is enforced by the Health and Safety Executive ie schools.

-Our Food Safety and Licensing Team regularly inspects all businesses for which we have enforcement powers.
-We also carry out investigations into complaints or accidents.
+Our Food Safety and Licensing Team carry out regulatory functions in all businesses for which we have enforcement powers.
+This might include projects as well as carrying out investigations into complaints or accidents.
 We will always:

 - Explain clearly what needs to be done, why and by when and normally confirm the details in writing.